mgimond/Spatial_pre2021/_book/A5-Point-pattern-analysis.md

 ### Kernel density raster {-}

-The spatstat package has a function called `density` which implements a gaussian kernel function.
+The spatstat package has a function called `density` which implements an isotropic kernel  intensity estimate.
 Its bandwidth defines the kernel's window extent.